leedeen01/tp/docs/UserGuide.md

 **e/EMAIL** | Emails must follow the format `local-part@domain`, and:<br>• The **local-part**:<br>&nbsp;&nbsp;&nbsp;&nbsp;• Must be at least 2 characters.<br>&nbsp;&nbsp;&nbsp;&nbsp;• May include letters, numbers, and `+`, `_`, `.`, `-`.<br>&nbsp;&nbsp;&nbsp;&nbsp;• Cannot start or end with a special character.<br>• The **domain**:<br>&nbsp;&nbsp;&nbsp;&nbsp;• Consists of domain labels separated by periods.<br>&nbsp;&nbsp;&nbsp;&nbsp;• Each label must start and end with alphanumeric characters.<br>&nbsp;&nbsp;&nbsp;&nbsp;• Labels may include hyphens in the middle.<br>&nbsp;&nbsp;&nbsp;&nbsp;• The final label must be at least 2 characters long.<br>• The full email must not exceed 70 characters.
 **a/ADDRESS** | Addresses must contain at least one alphabetic character, be between 1 and 100 characters, and should not be blank"
 **b/BIRTHDAY** | Birthdays should be in the format `YYYY-MM-DD` and must not be a future date or earlier than 1900. <br>**Note:** If an invalid date is given (e.g., `2001-02-29`, `2024-04-31`), the system will adjust to the nearest valid date (e.g., `2001-02-28`, `2024-04-30`).
-**pr/PREMIUM_NAME PREMIUM_AMOUNT** | Optional field, A premium entry must include a valid name followed by a positive integer. <br>• Each client can have multiple premiums, but only one per unique name.<br>• You can add multiple premiums using spaces, e.g., `pr/Life 500 Accident 200`
+**[pr/PREMIUM_NAME PREMIUM_AMOUNT]** | Optional field, A premium entry must include a valid name followed by a positive integer. <br>• Each client can have multiple premiums, but only one per unique name.<br>• You can add multiple premiums using spaces, e.g., `pr/Life 500 Accident 200`. <br>• PREMIUM_NAME accepts special characters. <br>• PREMIUM_AMOUNT will only accept positive whole integers up to 10 digits long <br>•PREMIUM_AMOUNT will not accept special characters other than `$` preceding the amount without a space. <br>• Multiple `$` will be trimmed to one.
 **[t/TAG]…** | Optional field, Tag names should be alphanumeric

 #### <ins>Adding A Person: `add`</ins>